 In addition to payment options like PayPal that you can integrate into your e-commerce site, services like Square and Stripe will help enable you to accept credit card payments.
 Depending on the type of account you choose, you will likely be assessed a small fee per transaction.
-For example, both Stripe and Square charge 2.9% plus $.30 for each e-commerce credit card payment.
+For example, Stripe and Square charge 2.9% plus $.30 for each e-commerce credit card payment (note: this e-commerce structure isn’t to be confused with Square’s point of sale pricing).
 Each of these services also provides support for recurring payments for subscription-based businesses along with many other options to fit your company’s needs.

 E-Mail List Services and Plugins

 Given the current climate and buzz, you might be led to think that it’s all about social media and that e-mail is no longer relevant.
 In reality this couldn’t be further from the truth.
 That’s why one of the features you’ll want to include on your website is an e-mail list sign up.